jakis19/jakis19/README.md

 # Hi there! 👋

 You can call me Jaqueline!
-Full Stack Developer from Brazil.
-Passionate about coding and new technologies, always seeking to expand my knowledge.
-Currently, I'm in the second semester of my Internet Systems degree.
+I'm a Full Stack Developer from Brazil.
+Passionate about programming and new technologies, I'm always looking to expand my knowledge.
+Currently, I'm in my fourth semester of my undergraduate degree in Internet Systems.

 ---